 58 Caution. - An area of shoal water, with numerous dangerous underwater rocks and boulders, extends west and north of Lonely Point.
 Lonely Point Shoal, 1.5 miles south of Lonely Point, is an extensive shoal area; the bottom here is made up of rocks and boulders.
 Another shoal area lies close north of the west end of Lonely Point Shoal.

-59 From Lonely Point, the low-lying wooded coastline trends 5 miles east to North Head.
-Two wooded hills, 103 and 125 feet (31 and 38 m) high, are close to the shoreline on North Head.
+From Lonely Point, the low-lying wooded coastline trends 5 miles east to North Head.
+Two wooded hills, 103 provides limited shelter from north and west winds.